auto-differentiation/xad/docs/quantlib.md

 ## Getting Help

-If you have found an issue, want to report a bug, or have a feature request, please raise a [GitHub issue](https://github.com/auto-differentiation/qlxad/issues).
+If you have found an issue, want to report a bug, or have a feature request, please raise a [GitHub issue](https://github.com/auto-differentiation/quantlib-xad/issues).

-For general questions about the QuantLib to XAD integration, sharing ideas, engaging with community members, etc, please use [GitHub Discussions](https://github.com/auto-differentiation/qlxad/discussions).
+For general questions about the QuantLib to XAD integration, sharing ideas, engaging with community members, etc, please use [GitHub Discussions](https://github.com/auto-differentiation/quantlib-xad/discussions).

 ## Continuous Integration

-To ensure continued compatibility with QuantLib's master branch, [automated CI/CD checks](https://github.com/xcelerit/qlxad/actions/workflows/ci.yaml) are running in the qlxad repository on a daily basis.
+To ensure continued compatibility with QuantLib's master branch, [automated CI/CD checks](https://github.com/xcelerit/quantlib-xad/actions/workflows/ci.yaml) are running in the quantlib-xad repository on a daily basis.
 Potential breaks (for example do to changes in QuantLib) are therefore detected early and fixed quickly.